Europe flattened by snowballing global correction

 For traders the only place to take refuge was the U.S. dollar.

-Asia had taken a post-Wall Street pounding, London's FTSE (.FTSE) was down 2% before lunch, bond, commodity and U.S. futures markets were all deep red and Elon Musk and Tesla were no longer accepting bitcoin.
-MET/ read more
+Asia had taken a post-Wall Street pounding, London’s FTSE was down 2% before lunch, bond, commodity and U.S. futures markets were all deep red and Elon Musk and Tesla were no longer accepting bitcoin. [.EU][.N][MET/]

 While there were plenty of idiosyncrasies, the overarching worry was rising inflation pressures in the United States might force the Federal Reserve to start turning off its cheap money that has been driving markets rapidly higher.

-Basic resources and oil and gas sectors (.SXPP), (.SXEP), among the recent top gainers on the back of a surge in commodity prices, fell over 2% as oil prices slumped nearly 2.5% in their worst day in six weeks.
+Basic resources and oil and gas sectors, among the recent top gainers on the back of a surge in commodity prices, fell over 2% as oil prices slumped nearly 2.5% in their worst day in six weeks.
+[O/R]

 “Inflation pressures are going to be rising, and they’re not going to be temporary,” said Jeremy Gatto, investment manager at Unigestion.
 “What does that mean?
 Effectively that (interest) rates will be rising.”

-The MSCI world equity index (.MIWD00000PUS), which includes 50 countries, fell 0.6% and was on course for its fourth straight day of losses and weekly fall of nearly 4%, which would be its worst since last October.
+The MSCI world equity index, which includes 50 countries, fell 0.6% and was on course for its fourth straight day of losses and weekly fall of nearly 4%, which would be its worst since last October.

 The jump, which sparked the S&P 500’s worst one-day drop since February, was largely due to outsized increases in airfares, used cars and lodging costs, all driven by the pandemic and likely to prove transitory.